qdot/np-telegram-bot/README.md

 - Conversation Tracking - Uses python generators to make holding asynchronous conversations with users simple and painless.

-# Why use this versus just python-telegram-bot?
+# Why use this versus python-telegram-bot alone?

+NP Telegram Bot was influenced heavily by the developers decades on IRC, using eggdrop/grufti/supybot/etc. Whether this is good or bad is anyone's guess, since Telegram definitely is not IRC.

-If you're just planning to make a simple inline bot that will access a web API and return results, then using this is probably overkill.
+Anyways, if you're just planning to make a simple inline bot that will access a web API and return results, then using this is overkill.
+Just go with python-telegram-bot.

-However, for anyone that wants to host a more IRC style bot that will remember users, take user input, and maintain state between sessions, NP Telegram Bot provides some handy tools to make getting up and running a little easier.
+However, for anyone that wants to host a IRC style bot that will remember users, take input, have conversations, and maintain state between sessions, NP Telegram Bot provides some handy tools for getting up and running quickly.

 # Requirements